loftwah/linux-for-pirates/README.md

 Collaborating with frontend developers: Backend developers often work closely with frontend developers to ensure that the backend systems and infrastructure support the needs of the user-facing part of the site or application.

-In a pirate theme, you might imagine that backend developers are responsible for creating and maintaining the systems that power your network.
+You might imagine that backend developers are responsible for creating and maintaining the systems that power your network.
 They might work on tasks such as developing and maintaining server-side software, designing and implementing APIs, and managing infrastructure, all of which are important for keeping your network running smoothly and efficiently.

 ### Cloud computing